Contact our corporate or local offices directly.

 Differential Pair rules of thumb:

 Current route lengths are displayed in the Nets mode of the PCB panel, and are updated as you route.
-The Routed length value will go yellow as you approach the target length, and turn red if you exceed it.
+The Routed length value will go yellow as you approach the maximum allowed length, and turn red if you exceed it.

-Route lengths can be tuned after the routing is complete, using the Interactive Length Tuning command, or the Interactive Diff Pair Length Tuning command (Route menu).
-These commands add accordion sections to the routing, in a choice of three shapes.
+Route lengths can be tuned after the routing is complete, using the Interactive Length Tuning command, or the Interactive Diff Pair Length Tuning command (Tools menu).
+This command adds accordion sections to the routing, in a choice of three shapes.

 To tune the length of a net, run the command and then click anywhere along the net's length.
 Move the cursor so that it follows the path of the route, tuning accordion sections will be added as you do.
-Tuning sections will continue to be added until the length requirements defined by the applicable design rule(s) have been satisfied.
-If the cursor moves outside the bounds of the tuning accordions, the accordion shapes will disappear - when the cursor is moved so that it is back within the bounds of the accordion shape, they will re-appear.
+Press Tab to open the Interactive Length Tuning dialog to change the accordion settings, or use the shortcuts to change them interactively (press Shift+F1 to see a list of shortcuts).
+Tuning sections will continue to be added until the the length requirements defined by the applicable design rule(s) have been satisfied.

 The author gratefully acknowledges the work of the following industry experts, this article is an attempt to summarize their collective knowledge.